Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 | Total | ~$380/month |

-The numbers aren’t dramatic individually.
+No individual feature looks expensive.
 That’s the trap.
-Each feature owner sees their $30-50/month and thinks it’s cheap.
-Across 6-8 AI-powered features, you’re at $400/month and climbing with every new capability you ship.
+Each team sees their $30-50/month and shrugs.
+But across 6-8 AI features, you’re at $400 and climbing with every new capability.

-The question isn’t “can we afford this?” — it’s “which of these tasks actually need a frontier model?”
+The real question: which of these tasks actually need a frontier model?

 """